wrale/mcp-server-tree-sitter/README.md

 export MCP_TS_LOG_LEVEL=WARNING
 ```

 For comprehensive information about logging configuration, please refer to the [logging documentation](docs/logging.md).
+For details on the command-line interface, see the [CLI documentation](docs/cli.md).

 ### About preferred_languages